koelss/knownpacksfix/README.md

 # Installation

-Build or download the .jar file
-Place it into your server’s plugins folder
+Build or download the .jar file.
+Place it into your server’s plugins folder and then restart the proxy.
-Restart the proxy

 # License